anoma/taiga/book/src/action.md

 TODO diagram of this with arrows for bindings.

 In practice, this bindings are done with openings of the different address commitments.
-These openings are done with a privacy

- bind the XAN VP proof to the note token type.
-We call action the
+These commitments are open in a private way using (again) zero-knowledge proofs.
+The verifier keys of the token and user VPs still leak private information and we use a blinding technique to get full privacy in Taiga.